qiciengine/qiciengine-documentation/en/api/game/README.md

 # qc.Game

 ## Description

 This is the heart of the game, which provides a large part of fast functional access channel.
-The instance of qc.Game is automatically constructed by editor.
+The instance of `qc.Game` is automatically constructed by editor.

 ## Prototype

-* qc.Game(width, height, parent, state, transparent, editor, debug, physicsConfig);
+* `qc.Game(width, height, parent, state, transparent, editor, debug, physicsConfig);`
-* qc.Game(config);
+* `qc.Game(config);`

 The game instance does not need to be created manually.
-It will be automatically in StartGame.html that is created when release game.
+It will be automatically created in StartGame.html which is created when a game get [published](http://docs.qiciengine.com/manual/Publish/index.html).

 The following sample code for StartGame.html

 ````javascript
         qici.loadGame = function() {
         var game = window[qici.config.gameInstance] = new qc.Game({